Janavi Gupta

 Hardware Used: 16x32 Adafruit RGB Matrix Panel (x1), Arduino UNO (x1), Arcade Style Buttons (x5)

 Built with an Arduino UNO controlling a 16×32 RGB matrix panel for the display and five arcade buttons wired for movement, rotation, and game control.
-Developed in Arduino C, with custom code handling piece generation, rotation, collision detection, line clearing, and scoring to fully replicate classic Tetris.
+Developed in Arduino C, with code handling piece generation, rotation, collision detection, line clearing, and scoring to fully replicate classic Tetris.

 18-095 Midsemester Project